AVEX41/rememberer/README.md

 ```

 #### TaskCreationView.swift
-This file is presented as a sheet from TaskListView. this file's job is to create a task on the viewcontext and database.
+This file is presented as a sheet from TaskListView.
+This file's job is to create a task on the viewcontext and database.
 This file has the same structure as the CreationView file; textfield and a save button.

-The functions used in this view are very similar to the ones in CreationView, such as the "Submitter" that checks if the text inputed is empty, before it creates a new task (and page)
+The functions used in this view are very similar to the ones in CreationView, such as the "Submitter" that checks if the text inputed is empty, before it creates a new task
 The ShowWar and tList work the same on this view as on the CreationView

-#### remembererApp.swift
-This is the official start of the application that calls ContentView when it executes.

 #### rememberer.xcdatamodeld
 This is the core-data datamodel of the application